neo0oen619/NeoTunnelSSH/README.md

 ## 🚀 Quick start

-### 1. Clone / download

-download the file easy_ssh.ps1 and put it where you want (other scripts will be created in the same folfer) open powershell
-.\easy_ssh.ps1
+Prerequisites

+🐕 Install Tailscale and sign in

+🧠 At least 25 % brain capacity (you’ve got this)

+Quick Start

+1. Grab the script

+Download neo_ssh.ps1 and drop it in any folder you like.
+Everything it generates will live next to it.

+2. Run it on the host PC

+.\neo_ssh.ps1

-You will be prompted to:
+The wizard will ask you to:

-Pick an existing local user on the host or create a new one.
+Choose or create a Windows user

-Enter / confirm the password (twice for “none”).
+Set/confirm the password (type none twice for password‑less)

-Choose the host’s Tailscale node from a list or type its 100.x.x.x address / DNS name.
+Enter the host’s Tailscale IP (100.x.x.x) or tailnet DNS name

-When the wizard finishes you’ll see something like:
+When it finishes you’ll see three shiny new files:

-makefile
-Copy
-Edit
-Created:
-  host_setup_alice_100.99.42.17.ps1
-  client_use_alice_100.99.42.17.ps1
-  alice_100.99.42.17.rdp
+host_setup_<user>_<ip>.ps1     # one‑click host installer
+client_use_<user>_<ip>.ps1     # helper script for your client
+<user>_<ip>.rdp                # double‑click RDP shortcut

-3. Copy files to the host
+3. Copy the host installer

-Take host_setup_<user>_<ip>.ps1 to the target PC (USB, SMB share, whatever).
+Move host_setup_<user>_<ip>.ps1 to the target PC (USB, SMB, pigeon…).

-4. Run host setup as Administrator powershell
+4. Run host setup as Administrator
-Copy
-Edit

 # on the host PC
-.\host_setup_alice_100.99.42.17.ps1
-It will:
+.\host_setup_<user>_<ip>.ps1

+This script will silently:

-Install Tailscale if missing (silent /quiet installer).
+Install Tailscale if missing (/quiet)

+Enable RDP and OpenSSH

-Enable RDP, OpenSSH, membership in Administrators & Remote Desktop Users.
+Add the user to Administrators & Remote Desktop Users

-Start all services and bring Tailscale online.
+Start services and bring Tailscale online

-⚠️ Reboot once after this step so the new groups / services are fully active.
+Reboot once when it’s done so the new groups/services become active.

-5. Connect from a client
+5. Connect from your client

-Option A — run the helper script:
+Option A — use the helper

-powershell
-Copy
-Edit
-# on any client machine with ssh & mstsc
+# on any client with ssh & mstsc
-.\client_use_alice_100.99.42.17.ps1
-Pick “1 = SSH tunnel” to map your local 3389 → host 3389, then launch RDP.
+.\client_use_<user>_<ip>.ps1

+Choose:

+1 → SSH tunnel (local 3389 → host 3389) and auto‑launch RDP

-Pick “2” for direct RDP over your tailnet.
+2 → Direct RDP over your tailnet

-Option B — just double-click the generated .rdp file.
+Option B — double‑click bliss

+Open the generated .rdp file and log in.

 🔐 Security notes & best practice
 Passwords in files – the host-setup script embeds the password you typed.